ibm-cloud-docs/vpc/snapshots_vpc_manage.md

 ## Naming snapshots
 {: #snapshots-vpc-naming}

 Consider naming the snapshot to indicate the volume you copied.
 For example, _my-volume_ would be _my-volume-snapshot1_.
-Also, for quick identification, consider naming boot volumes you appending _boot_, such as _boot-my-volume-snapshot1_.
+Also, for quick identification, consider naming boot volumes by adding _boot_ as a prefix, such as _boot_my-volume-snapshot1_.
 As your list of snapshots grows, you can quickly identify the name and type of volume from which you created the snapshot.

 Snapshot names adhere to the same requirements as volume names.
 Valid names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Snapshot names must begin with a lowercase letter and must be unique across the VPC.
 The UI provides name checking as a convenience.
 For example, if you end a snapshot name with a hyphen (-), the UI notifies you of the error.
 It also checks for duplicate names.